-Gone are those days when people would visit a restaurant just to satiate their hunger, with ambience, decor, and setup playing a very important role today.
-Everyone loves a restaurant that offers a fantastic meal alongside both great ambience and a beautiful table setup.
+Gone are those days when people would visit a restaurant to satiate their hunger, with ambiance, decor, and setup playing a significant role today.
+Everyone loves a restaurant with a fantastic meal, a great ambiance, and a beautiful table setup.

-Because the atmosphere and tableware can add to any fine dining experience, the color, size, shape, and texture of the tableware (and table decor) are all important.
-Japanese tableware uses each aspect to create an aesthetic dining experience for all to enjoy.
+Because the atmosphere and tableware can add to any fine dining experience, the tableware’s color, size, shape, and texture (and table decor) are all important.
+Japanese tableware uses each aspect to create an aesthetic dining experience for all.

-The way Japanese people set up the table for a meal is both exceptional and unique.
+The way Japanese people set up the meal table is exceptional.
 It’s an art that many love to see.
-According to Japanese culture, the way of laying out food on the table is as important as the taste of the meal.
+According to Japanese culture, laying food on the table is as essential as a meal.

-Looking for something to test your table setting skills with?
+Are you looking for something to test your table-setting skills with?
 Sakuraco has you covered with authentic Japanese snacks and sweets sent straight to your door, perfect for tea time.

 Chopstick Rests and Chopsticks

-Hashi (chopsticks) and hashioki (chopstick rests) are the most essential items for a Japanese dining table, since you can’t eat a traditional Japanese meal without them.
+Hashi (chopsticks) and hashioki (chopstick rests) are essential items for a Japanese dining table since you can’t eat a traditional Japanese meal without them.
 They are also two of the most recognizable eating utensils in Asian dining.

 However, not all chopsticks are the same.
 Japanese chopsticks are shorter than Chinese chopsticks and longer than Korean ones.
 When resting chopsticks on a chopstick rest, it should be placed parallel to the table with the eating tip facing to the left, one of many Japanese table manners that visitors tend not to know.